JoeBarbone/01-HTML/README.md

 Use [Google](https://www.google.com) or another search engine to research this.

 2022-04-13 Changed file structure to include activities/modules
+Folder restructure was successful

 ---
 © 2022 Trilogy Education Services, LLC, a 2U, Inc. brand.
 Confidential and Proprietary.
 All Rights Reserved.